-The Ink Business Premier offers an incredible flat cash back rate on purchases over $5,000, making it a shoo-in in terms of cards for high-spending businesses.
+The Ink Business Premier offers an incredible flat cash back rate on purchases over $5,000, making it a solid deal for high-spending businesses.
 For example, if you were to spend $5,000 on a large purchase for your business, you’d earn $125 in cash back rewards.
 Compare that to the $75 in cash back you’d earn on the same purchase using the Ink Business Unlimited (which earns 1.5 percent back on all purchases).
 The Ink Business Premier can also be worth it for businesses able to tackle the $10,000 spending requirement to earn its $1,000 welcome bonus.

 Ink Business Preferred Credit Card: Best for flexible travel rewards

 Other important Ink Business Preferred Card benefits you’ll receive include free employee cards, trip cancellation and interruption insurance, fraud protection, an auto rental collision damage waiver, cellphone protection, extended warranty coverage and purchase protection.
-This card includes a $95 annual fee.
+This card does require a $95 annual fee.

 Why it’s best for flexible travel rewards

 The Ink Business Preferred is best for flexible travel thanks to its affiliation with Chase Ultimate Rewards.
 This card lets you transfer points 1:1 to popular Chase travel partners like Southwest Rapid Rewards, United MileagePlus, British Airways and World of Hyatt.
-If you choose to transfer your points, your points may be worth 2 cents each, according to recent Bankrate points and miles valuations.
+If you choose to transfer your points, we estimate your points may be worth as much as 2 cents each, according to recent Bankrate points and miles valuations.